automatika-robotics/sugarcoat/docs/advanced/types.md

 Access all publishers in a `BaseComponent` in `self.publishers_dict: Dict[str, Publisher]` and publish a new message to the topic using `publish` method in the [`Publisher`](../apidocs/ros_sugar/ros_sugar.io.publisher.md#classes) class
 ```

-Many supported message types in ros_sugar come with pre-defined callback and publisher classes to convert ROS2 messages to Python types.
+Many supported message types in Sugarcoat come with pre-defined callback and publisher classes to convert ROS2 messages to Python types.
 Below is a list of supported messages and the types accepted by their publishers `publish` method and returned by their callback `get_output` method:

 ```{list-table}
 :widths: 10 30 15 20